High Turnover? 5 Ways to Improve Employee Retention in Construction

 High employee turnover is one of the most challenging issues construction HR managers face.
 A similar issue is a difficulty in making the construction industry appealing to fresh graduates and new talents.

 According to the Commercial Construction Index from the USG Corporation and the US Chamber of Commerce, 58% of contractors report a high level of difficulty finding skilled workers in the last quarter of 2018.
 The issue worsened from the same quarter in 2017— it shows a persistent problem in the industry that HR managers need to address.

 Employees are a construction company’s greatest assets.
 Losing one employee may not affect your business that much.
 Still, when you lose several employees in a pattern of increasing employee turnover, you need to address the problem immediately.
 If it continues, it will reduce your company’s productivity and workforce morale, And worse, threaten the existence of your business.

-There is no one-size-fits-all solution when it comes to addressing the construction industry’s turnover problem.
+There is no one-size-fits-all solution when it comes to addressing the construction industry’s employee retention strategy.
 Every company has a different set of factors to consider dealing with workforce woes.
 Yet, several practices prove effective in addressing high employee turnover.
 They improve employee engagement and retention.
 Here are some of them.

 1. Be clear about your company’s values and culture.

 The mission and vision statement and its values are the guiding principles.
 By these values, the company conducts its business.
 We can identify these early and provide a starting point for company culture to develop.
 But with frequent employee separations, it will be hard for your organization to shape its culture.
 In turn, this will also make it difficult to find new employees who are “culturally fit.”